Re: Autumn Term curriculum overview

 Start and end of day:

 All teachers are in the playground before and after school on a daily basis.
 If there are any queries or problems, please do not hesitate to speak to us in good time before the bell rings.
-Should you be unable to come into school, please leave a message with the office.
+Should you be unable to come into school, please leave a message with the office and we will get back to you.

 All children are encouraged to bring in a healthy snack for break time.
 This should consist of fruit (fresh or dried), vegetables or a small savoury sandwich.
 It is also advisable that the children bring in a bottle of water daily, labelled with their name.